Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 Grocery Store Poke

-9. Car Rental Secrets That Save Real Money
+9. Car Rental Secrets

-10. Experience Hawaiian Culture for Free
+10. Free Hawaiian Culture

-11. Pack Smart to Avoid Tourist Markup
+11. Pack Smart

-12. Hit the Farmer's Markets for Cheap Local Food
+12. Hit the Farmer's Markets

-13. The Luau Question: Skip It or Splurge?
+13. The Luau Question

-A commercial luau runs $100 to $180 per adult and $60 to $80 per child.
-For a family of four, that is easily $300 to $500 for one evening.
-Is it worth it?
-That depends on your budget and expectations.
+A commercial luau runs $120-$200 per adult and $70-$90 per child.
+For a family of four, that's $400-$600 for one evening.
+Worth it?
+Depends on the trip.

 14. Choose the Right Island for Your Budget